 A full suite of online resources covering topics such as resume-writing, interviewing, job search tips, etc.;

 - A resource centre with computers available for student use to watch workshops and search the myCareer job board;

 - One-on-one career counselling, and employment advising;

 - Appointment booking (students may also drop in to the centre 5 days per week);

 - Several career fairs held throughout the year; and

 Student Experience Office (SEO)

 The Student Experience Office (SEO) assists students in making a successful transition to university life by offering an array of programs and services designed to engage and connect students with the Carleton and Ottawa community as well as National and International communities.
 The SEO does this by offering opportunities to get involved in service learning through Carleton Serves, Campus to Community and Alternative Spring Break.
-It also offers leadership opportunities through the annual SOAR Conference, as well as the Summer and Fall Orientation Coordinator positions.
+It also offers leadership opportunities through the Summer and Fall Orientation Coordinator positions.
 Students who participate in their programming often find a fit between their interests and their academic studies, which provides a framework for their future career goals.